sjml/beschi/docs/languages/c.md

 * Reading a message from a buffer copies all the data it needs, so the buffer can be discarded safely afterwards.
 This *does* mean, though, that the reading functions will allocate memory if there are lists or strings in the structure.
 They will need to be `free`-ed or will leak.
     - Every message struct has an associated `{namespace}_Destroy{message_type}` function that handles that for you.
 * `ProcessRawBytes` fills an array of pointers to `void` (`void**`), so you need to pass it a *pointer* to such an array, a `void***`.
 I know, I know.
 Anyway, once it's filled, you can check each one for its type with `{namespace}_GetMessageType` and then cast as you need to.
 (There is also a `{namespace}_DestroyMessageList` to help with cleaning that up when you're done.)
+    - Note that each of the messages in the resulting list has been allocated, so will need to be freed.